*Updated on December 2016

 Here’s what I mean:

-My dad fetches our family often.
+My dad often fetches our family in his car.
 Sometimes I don’t understand why he chooses a particular route, which takes a longer time to our destination.

 To be honest, it irritates me.